Skip to content

 enterprise T1564.001 Hidden Files and Directories Rising Sun can modify file attributes to hide files.1

-enterprise T1070 Indicator Removal on Host Rising Sun can clear process memory by overwriting it with junk bytes.1
+enterprise T1070 Indicator Removal Rising Sun can clear a memory blog in the process by overwriting it with junk bytes.1

-enterprise T1070.004 File Deletion Rising Sun can delete files specified by the C2.1
+enterprise T1070.004 File Deletion Rising Sun can delete files and artifacts it creates.1

 enterprise T1106 Native API Rising Sun used dynamic API resolutions to various Windows APIs by leveraging LoadLibrary() and GetProcAddress().1

-enterprise T1027 Obfuscated Files or Information Configuration data used by Rising Sun is encrypted using RC4.1
+enterprise T1027 Obfuscated Files or Information Configuration data used by Rising Sun has been encrypted using an RC4 stream algorithm.1

 enterprise T1057 Process Discovery Rising Sun can enumerate all running processes and process information on an infected machine.1

-enterprise T1082 System Information Discovery Rising Sun can detect the computer name, operating system, and other native system information.1
+enterprise T1082 System Information Discovery Rising Sun can detect the computer name, operating system, and drive information, including drive type, total number of bytes on disk, total number of free bytes on disk, and name of a specified volume.1

 enterprise T1016 System Network Configuration Discovery Rising Sun can detect network adapter and IP address information.1